 5. Jagatpita Brahma Mandir, Pushkar, Rajasthan

-This Hindu temple located close to the Pushkar lake, considered sacred in Pushkar, Rajasthan, is not just one of the oldest temples in India, but is known as one of the oldest temples in the world.
+This Hindu temple located close to the Pushkar lake, considered sacred in Pushkar, Rajasthan, is not just one of the oldest temples in India but is known as one of the oldest temples in the world.
 While the present structure dates back to the 14th century, the temple itself is said to be 2,000 years old.
 Dedicated to the god Brahma, the Jagatpita Brahma Temple is built of marble and stone with motifs of the hamsa, or swan.
-The temple sanctum sanctorum (garbhagriha) holds the statue of Brahma seated in a cross legged position along with his second consort, the goddess Gayatri.
+The temple sanctum sanctorum (garbhagriha) holds the statue of Brahma seated in a cross-legged position along with his second consort, the goddess Gayatri.

 6. Tungnath Temple, Uttarakhand

-Standing at a height of 3,680 metres (12,073 feet), the Tungnath temple is the highest Shiva temple in the world and amongst the most ancient temples in India.
-Thanks to its elevation, it is also the highest of the Panch Kedar temples, the others being Madhyamaheshwar, Kedarnath, Rudranath and Kalpeshwar.
+Standing at a height of 3,680 metres (12,073 feet), the Tungnath temple is the highest Shiva temple in the world and among the most ancient temples in India.
+Thanks to its elevation, it is also the highest of the Panch Kedar temples, the others being Madhyamaheshwar, Kedarnath, Rudranath, and Kalpeshwar.
 The temple is believed to have been built by the Pandavas to venerate Shiva and seek his pardon.
 This ancient temple is located in the Rudraprayag district of Uttarakhand.
 It’s made of black rock and the construction style is similar to that of the temple in Kedarnath.
 While there are a dozen shrines of other gods surrounding the temple, it is quite small in size—only 10 people are allowed in at a time.

 7. Mahabalipuram Temples, Tamil Nadu

-Part of a UNESCO World Heritage Site, the Mahabalipuram group of temples are a reflection of the rich cultural heritage of the seventh and eighth century of India.
+Part of a UNESCO World Heritage Site, the Mahabalipuram group of temples is a reflection of the rich cultural heritage of the seventh and eighth centuries of India.
 These ancient structures are located in the coastal resort town of Mahabalipuram, Tamil Nadu, India, and were built by the Pallava kings in the 7th and 8th centuries.
 The temple town Mahabalipuram has approximately 40 monuments and Hindu temples, which are a mix of ratha-(chariot)shaped temples, mandapas (cave) temples, huge open-air rock reliefs, and the Shore temple, all dedicated to Shiva.

 8. Kailasha Temple, Maharashtra

 Located in cave 16 of the Ellora Caves in Aurangabad, Maharashtra, the Kailasa temple was built by King Krishna I in AD 760 to represent Mt Kailasa, Shiva’s Himalayan abode.
 This astonishing temple is known as one of India’s greatest monuments due to its massive size, amazing architecture, and mind-boggling detailed carvings.
-It was carved in perfect proportion from a single piece of basalt rock from Charanandri Hills by hand, using chisels, hammers and picks.
-It also might be the reason why it’s considered as an engineering marvel—a perfect spot for history and architecture lovers.
+It was carved in perfect proportion from a single piece of basalt rock from Charanandri Hills by hand, using chisels, hammers, and picks.
+It also might be the reason why it’s considered an engineering marvel—a perfect spot for history and architecture lovers.

 9. Ramanathaswamy Temple, Tamil Nadu

 This temple, located on Rameswaram Island town in Tamil Nadu, is one of the four most holy pilgrimages (Char Dhams) of the Hindus.
 Dedicated to Shiva, the temple is one of 12 jyotirlingas (devotional representation of Lord Shiva), in India, and is visited by almost every Hindu devotee.
-The Ramanathaswamy temple is known for its intricate work, majestic towers and corridors.
-It boasts a 126-feet-tall eastern tower, a 78-feet-high western tower, and 22 theerthams or holy wells.
+The Ramanathaswamy temple is known for its intricate work, majestic towers, and corridors.
+It boasts a 126-foot-tall eastern tower, a 78-foot-high western tower, and 22 theerthams or holy wells.
 Devotees bathe in the waters of these holy wells before entering the inner sanctum of the temple.
-It is believed that bathing here atones one of all sin.
+It is believed that bathing here atones one of all sins.
 This very sacred temple has the longest corridor recorded among all the existing Hindu temples in India.
 It is believed that on his way back to Ayodhya after killing the demon Ravana and rescuing Sita, it was here that Rama stopped to worship Shiva.

 10. Badami Cave Temples, Karnataka

 The Badami cave temples are located in the Bagalkot district of North Karnataka in India, in the town called Badami.
 These cave temples lie about 88 miles (142 km) east of Belgavi and 87 miles (140 km) northwest of Hampi.
 They form a complex of temples that are considered an example of Indian rock-cut architecture, especially Badami Chalukya architecture.
 Badami or Vatapi (as the town was formerly called), used to be the capital of the Chalukyas between 540 AD and 757 AD.
-These temples are cut out of the sandstone that surrounds the Agastya lake.
+These temples are cut out of the sandstone that surrounds Agastya lake.
 Of the four cave temples, three are dedicated to deities in the Hindu pantheon, while one is dedicated to Jainism.
 The first temple is dedicated to Nataraja, the second and third to Vishnu, and the fourth to Mahavira, the founder of Jainism.
 They are connected to each other through a flight of stairs.